stephenmartindale/kgs-leben/README.md

      `npm run build`

   3. A sub-directory named `dist` will be produced, containing all artefacts required to host _KGS Leben_.

+##Running the Unit-Tests

+The suite of automated tests for various domain models and algorithms within the project, powered by [Mocha](https://mochajs.org/), can be built and executed with a single NPM script:

+        npm test

 ##Serving _KGS Leben_